How to Create a Healthy Relationship with Food

 It may be difficult at first, but remember: you’re not bad for eating any certain food and you have permission to eat all foods.
 When you know this and use this to satisfy a craving, you allow yourself to eat the foods you crave and eventually just move on, without overthinking or obsessing.

-5. Eat mindfully.
+5. Eat Mindfully.

 Lastly, whenever you eat, try to eat mindfully.
 Of course, this isn’t possible for every single meal.
 You’re busy!
 Sometimes you’ll have to eat while working or while doing other things.
 Sometimes you’ll have to eat out of convenience when you have time.
 Trust me, as a new mom, I get it!
 And that’s totally okay.
 But, as much as you can, try to eat mindfully.